alefragnani/vscode-project-manager/README.md

 * Indicates if the `New Window` command should open the project in current window, when empty (`always` by default)

-  * `always`: Whenever you call the Open in New Window command, it will open in the current window, if empty"
+  * `always`: Whenever you call the Open in New Window command, it will open in the current window, if empty
-  * `onlyUsingCommandPalette`: Only open in the current window if you use the Command Palette"
+  * `onlyUsingCommandPalette`: Only open in the current window if you use the Command Palette
-  * `onlyUsingSideBar`: Only open in the current window if you use the Side Bar"
+  * `onlyUsingSideBar`: Only open in the current window if you use the Side Bar
   * `never`: Works as today.
 The Open in New Window command will always open in New Window

 ```json